lnqs/textual-image/README.md

 ![Demo App](./demo.jpg)

 _textual-kitty_ provides a rich _renderable_ and a Textual _Widget_ utilizing the [Terminal Graphics Protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/) to display images in terminals.
+For terminals not supporting the TGP fallback rendering as unicode characters is available.

 ## Supported Terminals